danlibs/LowT3DeathProbabilityCalculator/README.md

 Developed by Daniel Libonati Gomes.

 ## How to install
-Using your android device, go to the Builds folder and download the apk file.
-After that, just click to open it and install.
+On your android device, check the Releases area and click on the latest release.
+At the release page, click on the Assets dropdown menu and click on the .apk file to download it.
+After the download, just click on the file to open it and install.